MCL Sprain Pain Relief

 For treatment of an MCL sprain, there are various chiropractic, physiotherapeutic and massage therapy methods that can be used.
 Chiropractors will typically use chiropractic manipulation to reduce swelling and increase blood circulation near the strain and joint.
 Physiotherapy involves treatments such as ultrasound, electrical stimulation of muscles, compression bandages and exercises that help to strengthen weakened muscles as well as balance strength in opposing muscles.
 Massage therapy is also often applied for improving overall flexibility and focusing on reducing adhesions in the affected soft tissue which can enhance tissue healing.
 Furthermore, rest is an important aspect of treating MCL sprains, which often includes limiting potentially aggravating activities and using a brace or tape to limit pain-inducing motion.

-Get the MCL sprain treatment that's right for you
+Get the best MCL sprain treatment that's right for you

 Chiropractors are health care professionals focused on the diagnosis and treatment of musculoskeletal disorders, with an emphasis on treatment through joint manipulation, exercise and education.
 Available both in-person or online with TeleCARE.